microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 using Microsoft.Psi.Audio;
 ```

 Psi applications consist of pipelines of components connected to each other via streams of data.
 So the first thing we have to do is create the pipeline.
-This can be done easily via a factory method called Pipeline.Create, which we can invoke to get a pipeline object.

-To run it, we can simply run the Run method, or it's non-blocking version, RunAsync.
-We can then wait until the user hits a key with Console.ReadKey, before stopping the pipeline, which is accomplished with its Dispose method.
+This can be done easily via a factory method called `Pipeline.Create`, which we can invoke to get a pipeline object.
+To run it, we can simply use the `Run` method, or it's non-blocking version, `RunAsync`.
+We can then wait until the user hits a key with `Console.ReadKey`, before stopping the pipeline, which is accomplished with its `Dispose` method (we don't need to explicitly invoke `Dispose` when the `using` pattern is utilized, as `Dispose` is implicitly called at the end of the block):

 ```csharp
 public static void Main()